Camila-Falaschi/delivery_app/README.md

 ## Usage
-To start the project you need to:
+To start the project, follow these steps:
-1. Create and configure an `.env` file with your environment variables in the back-end directory, otherwise the database config is going to use the standart values.
+1. Create and configure an `.env` file with your environment variables in the back-end directory.
+Otherwise, the database configuration will use the default values.
-2. Have database MySQL installed and running in your computer or in a container([see how to use MySQL with Docker](#mysql-with-docker)).
+2. Install MySQL database and ensure it is running on your computer or in a container ([see how to use MySQL with Docker](#mysql-with-docker)).

-After that on the root terminal (`~/delivery_app`) type:
+3. Open the root terminal (`~/delivery_app`) and run the following commands:
-- `npm run db:reset` - It's going to execute the `Sequelize` scripts restoring the development database.
+- `npm run db:reset` - This will execute the Sequelize scripts and restore the development database.
-- `npm run start` - Clean the 3000 and 3001 ports and start the aplication.
+- `npm run start` - This will clean the 3000 and 3001 ports and start the application.

-The project was styled with the mobile first strategy, so for better visualization you can resize your screen to 360 x 800.
+Note: The project was designed with a mobile-first strategy.
+For the best experience, resize your screen to 360 x 800.
 <p align="right"><a href="#sparkles-welcome-to-delivery-app-project-repository">(back to top)</a></p>

 ### Database